A Locally Adaptive Algorithm for Multiple Testing with Network Structure: Theoretical Analysis

-The above two conditions seem to be mild.
-For example, we checked that both are easily fulfilled in all our simulation studies with the proposed LATLA weights.
-The next theorem provides insights on why the weighting strategy used in LATLA provides power gain, as we shall see in our numerical studies.
+The above two conditions are mild in many practical settings.
+For example, we checked that both are easily fulfilled in all our simulation studies with the proposed LASLA weights.
+The next theorem provides insights into why the weighting strategy used in LASLA provides power gain, as we shall see in our numerical studies.